Skip to contents

 graph <- metric_graph$new(edges = edges)

-Let us create a coarse mesh, so the improvement can be easily seen.
+Let us create a coarse mesh, so the interpolation can be easily seen.

 graph$build_mesh(h=0.8)